AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##SMA - Simple Moving Average
 ### Description
-The SMA is the “mother of all averages” and represents the easiest way to display the trend direction of a chart.
-Viewed from a mathematical perspective, this is the arithmetic mean of a number of individual lengths.
-The term “moving” comes from the fact that for this method of establishing an average, the oldest value is always sacrificed to make way for the currently incoming price change.
-Fundamentally speaking, the length of the period affects the intensity of the smoothing.
-Shorter periods (e.g. 10 days) will result in the indicator following the price changes relatively closely.
+The SMA is the most well-known average, representing the simplest method of displaying the trend direction in a chart.
+In mathematical terms, this is the arithmetic mean of a number of individual lengths.
+It is called “moving” because to establish an average, the oldest value is always sacrificed to make space for the new incoming price change.
+Fundamentally speaking, the period length influences the intensity of the smoothing.
+Shorter periods (such as 10 days) will mean that the indicator follows the price changes quite closely.

-The simple moving average has a couple of drawbacks, which is why several permutations of this indicator have been developed over the course of the years.
-Primarily, one of the biggest drawbacks is the lagging nature of the indicator and the equal weighting for all data inputs across the time intervals.
+The SMA has a few disadvantages, which is why several adaptations of this indicator have been developed in the last few years.
+One of the biggest disadvantages is the fact that the indicator tends to lag, and the equal weighting for all data inputs across time intervals.

-More general interpretations and meanings can be found here: [*Moving Averages*].
+You can find more general interpretations and meanings here: [*Moving Averages*].

 ### Further information
 <http://www.forex-trading-online.de/indikatoren/simple-moving-average-sma>